Feature Lenght Documentary (2020) – release in Quebec (Canada) on Friday, February 26 2021.

 For all information or to watch the film online see the official website of the film

-Within a few months, Kutupalong refugee camp has become the biggest in the world.
+Within a few months, the Kutupalong refugee camp has become the biggest in the world.
 Out of sight, 700,000 people of the Rohingya Muslim minority fled Myanmar (formerly Burma) in 2017 to escape genocide and seek asylum in Bangladesh.
-Prisoners of a major yet little publicized humanitarian crisis, Kalam, Mohammad, Montas and other exiles want to make their voice heard.
+Prisoners of a major yet little-publicized humanitarian crisis, Kalam, Mohammad, Montas and other exiles want to make their voice heard.
 Between poetry and nightmares, food distribution and soccer games, they testify to their daily realities and the ghosts of their past memories.
-Around them, the specter of wandering, waiting, disappearing.
+Around them, the spectre of wandering, waiting, disappearing.
 In this place, almost out of space and time, is it still possible to exist?

 As a Muslim minority in Burma (now Myanmar), the Rohingya have been persecuted for decades.
-However, it is only in 2017 that the fate of this people has been unveiled in the media.
+However, it is only in 2017 that the fate of these people has been unveiled in the media.
 On August 25, 2017, Burmese security forces launched a massive military operation against the Rohingya people in Rakhine State, in the west of the country.
 In the days that followed, a tide of refugees landed in Bangladesh: up to 50,000 people in one day.
-Since then, several exiles report the horrors they have experienced in Burma: sexual violence, torture, burning of entire villages, killings of their family members…
+Since then, several exiles report the horrors they have experienced in Burma: sexual violence, torture, burning of entire villages, killings of their family members.

 The shooting of this film was made possible through a generous contribution of citizens during our social fundraising campaign on KissKissBankBank in May – June 2018.
 It is also supported in post-production by the Conseil des arts et des lettres du Québec, the Canada Council for the Arts and the MELS funds.